jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 Different LLMs have different capabilities when it comes to calling tools, so for the best response use the OpenAI model deployed to Azure AI Foundry.
 To do this:

-1. Revert your `appsettings.json` to use the OpenAI model

 1. Uncomment the code to use the `AzureOpenAIClient`

-1. Delete the code to initialize Foundry Local and create a client using the Foundry Local model, as well as the commented out code to use the `Azure.AI.Inference.ChatCompletionsClient`
+1. Delete or comment out the code to initialize Foundry Local and create a client using the Foundry Local model, as well as the commented out code to use the `Azure.AI.Inference.ChatCompletionsClient`

+1. Revert the model being used back to GPT-5 mini:

+    ```bash
+    dotnet user-secrets set "OpenAI:ModelName" "gpt-5-mini"
+    ```

-1. The GPT-41-mini model used here also doesn't know about Kay Vess.
+1. The GPT-5 mini model used here also doesn't know about Kay Vess.
 Try asking to see this:

     ```output
     User > Who is Kay Vess?
-    Assistant > Kay Vess, she is, a character from the galaxy far, far away.
-In the comics of Marvel's Star Wars series she appears, a skilled and brave individual.
-Her story, entwined with the Rebel Alliance it is, fighting against the tyranny of the Empire she does.
-Beware, young one, the paths of war and conflict, easy to fall to the dark side they are.
-Steady on the light side, one must remain.
-Hmmm.
+    Assistant > Hmm.
+Know Kay Vess well, I do not.
+A major figure in Star Wars canon she is not, as of my knowledge to June 2024.
+Minor appearances or references there may be — in High Republic tales or ancillary comics and novels, sometimes characters small but important are — but a definitive, widely recognized biography of Kay Vess in core canon, I cannot provide.

+    Seen the name where, have you?
+Tell me the book, comic, or show, and look into it I will.
+Caution I give you, yes: curious about power or secrets you may be — lead to the dark side obsession can, and into fear and anger.
+Careful be, you must.
     ```

 ### Add configuration

 Tavily is an API that needs a key.
 It has a generous free tier, or you can get an API key from your instructor.

-1. Add a new `Tools` section to the `appsettings.json` file to store the Tavily API key:
+1. Add a new user secret for the Tavily API key:

-    ```json,
-    {
-        "LLM": {
-            ...
-        },
-        "Tools": {
-            "TavilyApiKey": ""
-        }
-    }
+    ```bash
+    dotnet user-secrets set "Tavily:ApiKey" "..."
     ```

-1. Create a class to map these options.
+1. Create a class to access options for tools.
 Create a new file called `ToolsOptions.cs` with the following code:

     ```cs
-    using System.ComponentModel.DataAnnotations;
+    using Microsoft.Extensions.Configuration;

     namespace StarWarsCopilot;

-    /// <summary>
-    /// Configuration settings for the tools
-    /// </summary>
-    public class ToolsOptions
+    public static class ToolsOptions
     {
-        public const string SectionName = "Tools";

-        /// <summary>
-        /// The API key for Tavily
-        /// </summary>
-        [Required]
-        public string TavilyApiKey { get; set; } = string.Empty;
+        private static readonly string? _tavilyApiKey;

+        static ToolsOptions()
+        {
+            var config = new ConfigurationBuilder().AddUserSecrets<Program>().Build();

+            var secretProvider = config.Providers.First();
+            if (!secretProvider.TryGet("Tavily:ApiKey", out _tavilyApiKey))
+            {
+                throw new InvalidOperationException("Tavily:ApiKey is not configured in User Secrets.");
             }
-    ```

-1. Load and validate this configuration in your `Program.cs` file, just below the code to load the LLM options:

-    ```cs
-    // Get the Tools configuration
-    var toolsOptions = configuration.GetSection(ToolsOptions.SectionName)
-                                    .Get<ToolsOptions>();

-    if (toolsOptions == null)
-    {
-        throw new InvalidOperationException("Tools configuration is missing.
-Please check your appsettings.json file.");
+        }

+        public static string TavilyApiKey => _tavilyApiKey!;
     }
     ```